My 9 best trout flies for August on the beautiful Welsh Dee

 best trout flies for august

-July has passed, and its time to review my fly fishing diary to identify the best trout flies for August…
+July has passed, and it’s time to review my fly fishing diary to identify the best trout flies for August…

 i.e. fly patterns that have consistently caught trout and grayling for me.